Albanese government: Territory rights

 Kristy McBain was appointed Minister for the Territories.
 In June 2022, she confirmed that the government intended to introduce a bill to give the Northern Territory and the Australian Capital Territory the right to enact their own voluntary-assisted dying laws.
 However, she noted that the government had no plans to expand the number of senators representing the Australian Capital Territory despite its rapidly expanding population.
 On 1 December 2022, the government's bill to empower the Territories to make laws relating to voluntary-assisted dying passed the Parliament.

 Republic

 Matt Thistlethwaite was appointed the first Assistant Minister for the Republic on 1 June 2022.
 Thistlethwaite confirmed that the government's priority during its first term would be to seek constitutional recognition of Indigenous Australians, but that a transition to a republic could be on the agenda for a potential second term.
 Following the death of Queen Elizabeth II on 8 September 2022, Albanese reiterated that his government would not pursue becoming a republic during their first parliamentary term.
 In July 2024, the role of Assistant Minister for the Republic was abolished.

+Albanese later confirmed a republic referendum will not be held during his prime ministership.